A note on lattice ordered $C^*$-algebras and Perron--Frobenius theory: Abstract

 \section{Abstract}

-A classical result of Sherman says that if the space of self-adjoint elements in a $C^*$-Algebra $\mathcal{A}$ is a lattice with respect to its canonical order, then $\mathcal{A}$ is commutative.
+A classical result of Sherman says that if the space of self-adjoint elements in a $C^*$-algebra $\mathcal{A}$ is a lattice with respect to its canonical order, then $\mathcal{A}$ is commutative.
 We give a new proof of this theorem which shows that it is intrinsically connected with the spectral theory of positive operator semigroups.
-We also prove a more general theorem which shows that some important Perron--Frobenius like spectral results fail to hold in any non-commutative $C^*$-algebra.
+Our methods also show that some important Perron--Frobenius like spectral results fail to hold in any non-commutative $C^*$-algebra.